VMB-DEV/time_app/README.md

   A new Dart project with Flutter.

-  This is an Android and a Web application.
-The purpose of this project is to display 3 differents screen with a bottom app navigation bar.
+  This is an introduction to Flutter with Dart.
+The project is an Android and a Web application.
+The purpose is to display 3 differents screen with a bottom app navigation bar.
 First screen displays a List based on the timeZone.json file that gives a selection of time zones to choose.